Skip to Content

 How much time do you need: One day is enough for the main landmarks of Milan (check out this guide for more info on how to see the best of Milan in one day).
 If you have an extra day, we recommend a day tour to Lake Como.
 Be sure to visit Bellagio, Varenna, and a few other towns in Lake Como!

-Where to stay: Milan is quite a big city, but if you stay not too dar from the Duomo, you can see most places on foot.
+Where to stay: Milan is quite a big city, but if you stay not too far from the Duomo, you can see most places on foot.
 For some other areas, use public transport, which is excellent and not too expensive.
-Here are some of the best centrally-located hotels in Milan:
+Room Mate Giulia is one of the best-rated mid-budget hotels in the center of Milan.

 LEARN MORE: Best Things to Do in Milan